CodyPhelps93/BiggestFileFinder/README.md

 - Java 12 or higher
 - Eclipse IDE or any Java IDE (project files included for Eclipse)

-## Project Structure
-[Details about project structure can be added here if provided]

 ## License
 This project is provided as-is for educational and personal use.